MarcusRowcliffe/camtrapDensity/README.md

 camtrapDensity
 ================

-This is a development package designed to interface with and ultimately merge with [camtraptor](https://github.com/inbo/camtraptor/blob/main/README.md), and to interface seamlessly with [camtrapDP](https://tdwg.github.io/camtrap-dp/data/) datapackages
+This is a development R package designed to interface, and ultimately merge, with [camtraptor](https://github.com/inbo/camtraptor/blob/main/README.md), and to interface seamlessly with [camtrapDP](https://tdwg.github.io/camtrap-dp/data/) datapackages